National Cemetery Administration

 Military Funeral Honors

 "Honoring Those Who Served"

 The Department of Defense (DOD) is responsible for providing military funeral honors.
 "Honoring Those Who Served" is the title of the DOD program for providing dignified military funeral honors to Veterans who have defended our nation.

-The Department of Defense began the implementation plan for providing military funeral honors for eligible Veterans as enacted in Section 578 of Public Law 106-65 of the National Defense Authorization Act for FY 2000 on Jan.
-1, 2000.
+The DOD began the implementation plan for providing military funeral honors for eligible Veterans on January 1, 2000.

-Questions or comments concerning the DOD military funeral honors program may be sent to the address listed below.
-The military funeral honors Web site is located at https://mfh.dmdc.osd.mil/mfh/.
-[Link will take you off the VA web site.]
+Questions or comments concerning the DOD military funeral honors program* may be sent to the address listed below:

 (Military Community and Family Policy)

 4000 Defense Pentagon, Room 5A726

 * External Link Disclaimer: Links marked with an asterisk ( * ) are external links.
 By clicking on these links, you will leave the Department of Veterans Affairs website.
 VA does not endorse and is not responsible for the content of the linked website.